FLC-QU-hep/CaloHadronic/README.md

 ```
 Note: the architecture of PointCountFM is taken from [https://github.com/FLC-QU-hep/PointCountFM](https://github.com/FLC-QU-hep/PointCountFM)

-You can run the training of ecal and hcal edm-diffusion:
+You can run the training of ECal and HCal EDM-diffusion:
 ```
 python pion-clouds/scripts/training.py --type ecal python pion-clouds/scripts/training.py --type hcal